 Mit der Location Referencing-Lizenz verfügbar.

-To deploy the Event Editor and supporting dataset, follow the steps below.
+To install and deploy the Event Editor and supporting dataset, use the following steps.

 It is strongly recommended that you follow the steps in the order outlined.

 - If you're using ArcGIS Pro skip to step two, otherwise install ArcGIS Pipeline Referencing Server.

 map with the appropriate routes, event layers, and (optionally) a redline layer.

 You can include the redline layer in the same map or you can create a different map just for redline.
 Make sure the redline feature class has its m- and z-values disabled.

 The map data must be from an enterprise geodatabase for the LRS service to work in Event Editor.
 If the data source for the layers is a file geodatabase, then the LRS will not be copied to the server during publishing and all the layers will be seen as non-LRS layers in the service.

 Event Editor supports viewing relationships if they are available through the map service.
 To publish a relationship in the maps service, have both Origin table or feature class and Destination table or feature class in your map.
 Simple relationship classes with one-to-one (1:1), one-to-many (1:M) are supported.

 the map using ArcGIS Enterprise with the linear referencing capability enabled.